-Once you are familiar with publishing in general, read this document to understand the issues that you should consider when publishing an app on Google Play.
+Once you are familiar with publishing in general, continue reading to understand the issues that you should consider when publishing apps on Google Play.

-Before you publish an app on Google Play, it's important to make sure that it meets the basic quality expectations for all Android apps, on all of the devices that you are targeting.
-You can check your app's quality by setting up a test environment and testing the app against a short set of core app quality criteria.
-For complete information, see the Core App Quality Guidelines.
+Before you publish apps on Google Play, it's important to make sure that they meet the basic quality expectations for all Android apps, on all of the devices that you are targeting.
+You can check your app's quality by setting up a test environment and testing the app against a short set of quality criteria that applies to all apps.
+For complete information, see the Core App Quality guidelines.

 Google Play requires you to set a content rating for your app, which informs Google Play users of its maturity level.
 Before you publish, you should confirm what rating level you want to use.
 The available content rating levels are:

-Google Play lets you control what countries and territories your app is distributed to.
-For widest reach and the largest potential customer base, you would normally want to distribute to all available countries and territories.
+Google Play lets you control what countries and territories your apps are distributed to.
+For the widest reach and the largest potential customer base, you’d normally want to distribute to all available countries and territories.
 However, because of business needs, app requirements, or launch dependencies, you might want to exclude one or more countries from your distribution.

 It's important to determine the exact country distribution early, because it can affect:

-With your country targeting in mind, you should assess what your localization needs are, both in your app and in its Google Play listing details, and start the work of localization well in advance of your launch target date.
+With your target countries in mind, you should assess your localization needs, both in your apps and in their Google Play listings details, and start the work of localization well in advance of your target launch date.

-See Localization Checklist for key steps and considerations in the localizing process.
+See Localization Checklist for key steps and considerations in the localization process.

 The overall size of your app can affect its design and how you publish it on Google Play.
 Currently, the maximum size for an APK published on Google Play is 50 MB.
 If your app exceeds that size, or if you want to offer a secondary download, you can use APK Expansion Files, which Google Play will host for free on its server infrastructure and automatically handle the download to devices.